MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 And while I love Lua, it was the bane of the community's existence, as it resulted in hundreds of mod bug reports in our Discord server.
 These were incredibly hard to find and fix (though we all did our best), due to Lua's interpreted nature of for example printing `nil` if a player happened to use a gun that ran `print(human.property_that_was_removed_from_the_game)`.
 Ideally this mod would refuse to run at all until the bug was fixed, like with any compiled language.

-Lua was also way too complex for most people, which created a stark divide between those who only used the configuration language, and those who also used Lua, which meant a lot of potential creative expression was lost solely due to the game using Lua as its mod scripting language.
+Lua was also way too complex for most people, which created a stark divide between those who only used the configuration language, and those who also used Lua, which meant a lot of potential creative expression was lost solely due to the game using Lua for mod scripting.

 All in all, maintaining these mods for the community was an unnecessarily ridiculous amount of work.